maul-esel/ChameleonCoder/README.md

 	* syntax highlighting,
 	* intellisense,
 	* ... and a lot more
-* of course rich editing component using the AvalonEdit control
 * RichContent model for describing the content of a resource
 * Generating documentation from RichContent, maybe exporting to HTML
 * creation of empty files, management of existing files
-	* creation and modification of references
+* creation and modification of file-, directory- and resource-references

 ## Extensibility model
 It is planned to support different models to extend CC.